 At the National Museum of Scotland on Chambers Street, members of the School of Mathematics' Outreach Team join other scientists from the University to show off what it is that makes their subject great, with hands-on exhibits and enthusiastic student volunteers to guide people through the science.

-Our activities this year come under the heading "Maths: the Alphabet of the Universe", and will take place between the 10th and the 14th April 2018.
-Details on time and location can be found on this page.
+Our activities this year come under the heading "Maths: the Alphabet of the Universe", and took place in April 2018.

-Come and explore some of the mathematical rules of nature; discover how our cells stick together.
-Find out how Mathematics can help us predict the future of our planet, then make your own predictions.
-Create your own model of a mini-Universe, and then consider the “shape” of planets, our galaxy, and the whole Universe.
+About 2000 visitors had a chance to explore some of the mathematical rules of nature; discover how our cells stick together; find out how Mathematics can help us predict the future of our planet; create their own model of a mini-Universe, and then consider the “shape” of planets, our galaxy, and the whole Universe.

 Did you miss the Edinburgh International Science Festival?
 There are now nearly 20 science festivals running across Scotland, so there's bound to be one near you coming up.